 Alzheimer’s Disease is a type of dementia that affects memory, thinking, and behavior.
 Early signs can sometimes be confused with typical signs of aging but become more severe as the disease progresses.

 It typically ends up interfering with daily tasks, such as being able to carry a conversation or respond to the environment.
 And unfortunately, there is no cure.

 That’s why we are raising awareness for two fundraisers that are near and dear to our hearts.

-An Hour for ALZ is a fundraising event hosted by GSM Roofing on behalf of the Alzheimer’s Association’s event, The Longest Day.
+An Hour for ALZ is a fundraising event hosted by GSM Roofing and the Gooding Group Foundation on behalf of the Alzheimer’s Association’s event, The Longest Day.
 This fundraiser occurs on the Summer Solstice, the day with the most light.
 It allows people from all across the world to fight through the darkness of Alzheimer’s Disease.

 The premise of an Hour for ALZ is simple: donate just one hour of your paycheck to the Alzheimer’s Association.
 If just one person who knows someone affected by this disease (6.7 million Americans) were to donate one hour of their paycheck (an average of $31.83), we could donate more than $213 million to help stop this disease in its tracks.
 But regardless of how much you can donate, every penny you donate towards this cause is one step further from having another person forget their spouse, children, and grandchildren.
 Please consider donating today!

 The Alzheimer’s Association Walk to End Alzheimer’s® is a national event where participants carry flowers to symbolize their unwavering commitment to ending this disease.
 Much like flowers, our participants exhibit the same resilience and persistence in facing obstacles.